tmweigand/PMMoTo/docs/examples/connected_pathways.rst

 Step 4: Domain Decomposition
 ----------------------------

-While memory inefficient and should be avoided, PMMoTo is able to read an entire image and transfer ownership to the subdomain (i.e., decomposition).
+To deconstruct the image so that each process saves only the portion it is responsible for, the ``deconstruct_img`` function is called.
+This function takes the ``Subdomain`` object, the full image, the subdomain map, and the process rank as inputs.

 .. code-block:: python

    sd, img_sd = pmmoto.domain_generation.deconstruct_img(sd, img, subdomains, rank)

+The dimensions of ``img_sd`` are now smaller than those of ``img``, as it contains only the portion of the domain assigned to the current process.

 Step 5: Label Connected Components
 ----------------------------------

-A connected components analysis yields a labeled image where voxels of the same label are connected.
-The default (and currently only) option in PMMoTo is 26-connected (i.e., all faces, edges, and corners).
-Others include 18-connected (i.e., faces and edges) and 8-connected (i.e., faces).
+The function ``connect_components`` in PMMoTo performs a connected components analysis which yields a labeled image where voxels of the same label are connected as well as the total number of labels.
+The default (and currently only) connectivity option in PMMoTo is 26-connected, meaning voxels are considered connected if they share a face, edge, or corner.
+Other common connectivity schemes include 18-connected (faces and edges) and 6-connected (faces only).8-connected (i.e., faces).

 .. code-block:: python